Beacon2Science: Enhancing STEREO/HI beacon data with machine learning for efficient CME tracking: Data

 \subsection{Dataset Creation}

 Ultimately, the goal of the method introduced in this paper is to provide real-time enhancement of STEREO/HI data for CME analysis and forecasting their arrival at a certain target, most importantly at Earth.
-Thus, we aim to create a large training dataset comprising a maximum of CME events captured by the STEREO mission while focusing on STEREO-A and the HI1 instrument.
-For this purpose, we use the HELCATs WP2 HICAT catalog~\cite{Helcats2018} and all its CME events until May 2023 observed by STEREO-A (1236 events).
+Thus, we aim to create a large training dataset comprising a maximum of CME events captured by the STEREO/HI mission.
+To not overextend the scope of the paper, we focus on STEREO-A and the HI1 instrument.
+For this purpose, we use the HELCATS WP2 HICAT catalog~\cite{Helcats2018} and all its CME events until May 2023 observed by STEREO-A (1236 events).
 To cover the passage of a CME through the entire HI1 field of view, we download three days for each event (beacon and corresponding science images), starting with the day when the CME appears, while removing days that are duplicated for different CMEs.
 Such data coverage also allows us to have a good proportion of images without a CME visible to avoid a bias toward recreating CMEs in the enhanced images.
 The training set contains 21234 pairs of beacon/science running difference images.

 To create a benchmark test set, we curate a set of Earth-directed CME events observed within the STEREO/HI field of view to evaluate our method on a dataset with enough variation and complexity.
 We use the HELCATS WP3 HIGeoCAT catalog \cite{barnes2019cmes} to filter events of interest.
 We use the following criteria : \begin{enumerate} \item CME apex direction within $\pm 30^\circ$ heliospheric longitude \cite<Heliocentric Earth Equatorial, HEEQ;>{thompson2006coordinate}. \item Five beacon images during the first day of the event. \item Imaged by STEREO-A \item CME observed within the ranges [2008--2012] and [2018--2022] to correspond to observations taken from around L4 and L5. \end{enumerate} With such criteria, we obtain 295 events; we further narrow the selection to 48 events, with various degrees of complexity and visibility, to better assess our algorithm on challenging and simpler examples.